The Hyperconductor: Fusing Advanced Physics with the 18650 Battery Form Factor

 1. The GRHS_18650 Resistive Core: Inside the Cell (Room Temperature)

-| Component | Material | Physical Design & Winding | Role in Hyper-Coupling |
+| Component | Material & Design | Role in Hyper-Coupling |

 |---|---|---|

-| Drive & Probe System | Impedance Analyzer (AC) and DC Bias Unit. | Sends AC probe signals to measure R_Graphene and C_Interlayer simultaneously across the 16 channels. |
+| Drive & Probe System | Impedance Analyzer (AC) and DC Bias Unit. | Sends AC probe signals to simultaneously measure R_Graphene and C_Interlayer across the 16 channels. |

-| Signal Acquisition & Digitization | Multi-Channel VNA & High-Speed ADC | Measures the impedance (Magnitude and Phase) matrix (Z-matrix) across the 16 I/O channels. |
+| Signal Acquisition & Digitization | Multi-Channel VNA & High-Speed ADC. | Measures the complete Impedance (Magnitude and Phase) matrix (Z-matrix) across the 16 I/O channels. |

-| Interpretation Logic | DSP Microchip (FPGA/ASIC) | 1.
-Extracts R_Graphene (x) and C_Interlayer (z) from the Z-matrix.
+| Interpretation Logic | DSP Microchip (FPGA/ASIC). | 1.
+Extracts the variables (R_Graphene and C_Interlayer) from the Z-matrix.
 2. Computes the final interpreted data Y_out using the Hyper-Coupling Function. |

 3. System Architecture Schematic (Functional Diagram)